-Do I need a kitchen range hood?
+Do you need a kitchen range hood?

 No matter what type of kitchen range you buy, it's always a good idea to buy a range hood, too.
 A hood helps to filter the air in your kitchen, and clear it of toxic fumes and smoke that can be hazardous.
 This product can be installed under a cabinet, set up over an island, or mounted to a wall.
 For more, see our guide on the best range hoods.

 What type of kitchen range lasts the longest?

 Gas ranges have the longest lifespan.
 If cared for and maintained properly, a gas range can last nearly 15 years.
 In comparison, electric models last around 10 to 13 years, and induction ones last eight to 10 years.
 Induction ranges don't last as long as their counterparts because their technology can become worn over time, making their cooktops less powerful.
 However, they're still a reliable choice thanks to their features, heating abilities, and timeless style.